 Mortgage fraud is extremely serious and will be treated as such by the courts with a potential prison sentence of up to 30 years.
 An important ruling in a major mortgage fraud case1 (involving 19 individuals, 128 mortgage applications, 90 properties and £1.8m) set out a number of issues that the court should take into account when sentencing following conviction.

-If you are being investigated or prosecuted for mortgage fraud, contact Qamar Solicitors immediately for urgent specialist legal advice.
+If you are being investigated or prosecuted for mortgage fraud, contact the fraud and regulatory lawyers at Qamar Solicitors immediately for urgent specialist legal advice.
 We can assist you early in the investigation and it is imperative you contact us as soon as possible.